AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ![Output of fragment with default value in document](../images/fragments-default.png)

 ### Prefix
-Adds a value before the value of the tag inside the fragment.
+A *prefix value* can be specified for a tag inside the fragment.

 JSON representation of the input data:
 ```json